MaxHuber88/MindReader-Quantum/README.md

 5. Open the Expo app on your mobile device and scan the QR code displayed by the frontend server to launch the app.

-Contributors
-[Your Name] - Lead Developer
-[Contributor 1] - Backend Developer
-[Contributor 2] - Frontend Developer
-[Contributor 3] - Quantum Computing Specialist
 Support and Feedback
 If you encounter any issues or have feedback, please don't hesitate to contact us at [support@email.com].

 Acknowledgments
 We would like to express our gratitude to the open-source community and the developers of the tools and technologies that made this project possible.
-Additionally, we extend our thanks to the healthcare professionals and researchers working tirelessly to improve the lives of those affected by dementia.
+Additionally, we extend our thanks to the healthcare professionals and researchers working tirelessly to improve the lives of those affected by Alzheimer's and dementia.